If you’re thinking about heading to a museum on free day but wondering exactly what you get I’ve done the legwork for you.

-Regular admission is $12/$8 for adults/children 3-11.
+Regular admission is $19/$8 for adults/children 3-11.
+Children under the age of three are FREE!
 On free day when you’re an IL resident you show your ID at the ticket counter and everyone in your party gets in free regardless of where they reside.

 Regular and temporary exhibits

-You will get access to all the temporary and permanent exhibits in the main museum building including Our Solar System and A Walk through our Solar System.
-There is also a lab for kids to explore and a planetary themed play area.
-You will also have access to the Doane Observatory.
-The observatory is a separate building behind the Adler to the east.
+Museum entry includes all exhibitions, the Community Design Lab, Space Visualization Lab, and Doane Observatory (during open hours).
+The observatory is a separate building behind the Adler on the Lakefront Trail.
 It’s open only when the weather is bright and clear and there is a volunteer available to man it.
 You can call in the morning to see if it will be open that day.

 You also do not get access to the Atwood Sphere which is a rudimentary and historic dome that represents the Chicago night sky as it appeared in 1913.
 A volunteer points out the the stars and constellations.
 The Atwood Sphere is open 10:30 to 11:30 am and 2 pm to close.
 Admission is $5 for all.

 Pay for the Sky Shows if you can